NW 38th Ave Street Improvements

 Hello!
 I was just wondering, after watching the recorded meeting, has consideration been given to having some extra separation of the bike line on the South side from the travel lane, either by recessed reflectors, a height difference, or some other method?

-Joshua asked almost 2 years ago
+Joshua asked over 2 years ago

 Thank you for using Engage Camas.
 The current plan is to separate the bike and vehicle lanes with an 8” wide stripe, and to use standard symbols to identify the bike lane, similar to other roads in the area.
 We understand the desire to have something a little more substantial to physically separate the bike and vehicle travel lanes.
 We have tried a few things in different parts of town over the years, with less than satisfactory results.
 We will add this topic as a discussion point during our next design meeting.
 We will review potential modifications to our current design.